lamnhan066/isolate_manager/README.md

 }
 ```

-You can even manage the final result by using this callback, it's useful when you create your own function that needs to send the progress value before returning the final value (look at the example in method `isolateProgressFunction` for more details):
+- You can even manage the final result by using this callback, useful when you create your own function that needs to send the progress value before returning the final result (look at the example in the method `isolateProgressFunction` for more details):

 ``` dart
 final result = await isolateManager.compute('https://path/to/json.json',